 The 17-jewel movement is chronometer-certified, as confirmed by the COSC (Contrôle Officiel Suisse des Chronométres) certificate which accompanies the watch, with the movement having passed COSC certification in February 1994.

-It comes on a custom-made version of our grained taupe Zürich calfskin straps and is also accompanied by its original Franck Muller brown alligator strap and matching stainless steel buckle.
+It comes on one of our lightly grained grey Antwerp calfskin straps, and is also accompanied by its original Franck Muller navy alligator strap and stainless steel buckle.

 |Model:||"Special Limited Edition" Chronograph|

 |Functions:||chronograph, hours, minutes, sub-seconds|

 |Strap:||grey Antwerp calfskin strap, original Franck Muller navy alligator strap, stainless steel buckle.|

 |Year:||March 1996 (sold)|